BolajiAyodeji/chat-with-siri/README.md

 ## API Keys Guide

 To enable users or even non-developers to test the application in production if they want to, I've added a form where they can enter their API keys for both OpenAI and ElevenLabs (so I don't have to cover the costs and deal with request overload—this is a basic demo for now).
 This is a good way for anyone to test the application without having to clone and run it locally.

-> [!NOTE]
->
-> To create both API keys (if you don't have one already), kndly read this section of [the tutorial]() (TBA).
+To create both API keys (if you don't have one already), **kindly read this section of [the tutorial]() (TBA)**.
 Once you have the keys, you can enter them in the form and start chatting with Siri :).

----

 > [!WARNING]
 >